Commitment to Renewing Life

 Scope

-The inclusive environment is measured using a perception survey, which considers the employees' responses to Suzano's internal practices to promote an inclusive culture, along with their personal experiences in the work environment.
+The inclusive environment is measured through the company's engagement survey, which takes into account, among other things, employees' responses to Suzano's internal practices to promote an inclusive culture and personal experiences in the workplace.

 baseline